KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 ## Binary module setup

 The focus of this will be on the binary module so that is where we will start.
-This section pulls examples from the [Creating a cross-platform binary module with the .NET Core command-line interface tools](https://github.com/PowerShell/PowerShell/blob/master/docs/cmdlet-example/command-line-simple-example.md) guide so please review it if you need more details or have any issues.
+This section pulls examples from the [Creating a cross-platform binary module](https://github.com/PowerShell/PowerShell/blob/master/docs/cmdlet-example/command-line-simple-example.md) guide.
+Please review that guide if you need more details or have any issues.

 First thing we want to do is check the version of the [dotnet core SDK](https://www.microsoft.com/net/download/core) that we have installed.
 I am using 2.1.4, but you should have 2.0.0 or newer before continuing.

     PS:> dotnet --version
     2.1.4

-I will be working out of the src folder for this section.
+I will be working out of the `src` folder for this section.

 ``` posh
     Set-Location 'src'